York (explorer): James Beckwourth

 James Beckwourth, who left a lengthy autobiography, was a former slave who became a scout, rancher, and mountain man in the West and lived among the Crow for much of the time between 1829 and 1836.
 However, Leonard refers to an "old negro", and Beckwourth was born in 1798 or 1800, so he would have been in his early 30s when Leonard came in contact with the old negro; according to Betts, this "all but rules him out".
 Beckwourth also would have been a small child at the time of the Lewis and Clark expedition of 1803–1806.
 While Beckworth claimed to have led the Crows' attack on the Blackfoot as described by Leonard, he was "notorious" for "just plain lying" and claiming others' deeds as his own.
 He was called a humbug by one who knew him: "I knew Jim intimately and he was the biggest liar that ever lived."

-In addition, Beckwourth was not negroid in appearance.
+In addition, Beckwourth would not have appeared obviously Black to an observer such as Leonard.
 His father was white, and the ethnicity of his mother is not known, but she may well have been no more than half or one-quarter Black (a quadroon).
 He never described himself as Black, and he "resembled an Indian so much as to pass for one."
 Three people who saw him mistook him for a white man.
 "On the basis of both age and appearance, Beckwourth having been Leonard's 'old negro' simply does not stand up."